-2. Always do your best.
-You are only a steward (manager) of each gift you’ve been given. – Excellence is an important part of humility.
-Everything is used and every effort made to glorify God as a humble act of gratitude and praise.
+2. Do your best.
+Always. – You are only a steward (manager) of each gift you’ve been given.
+Excellence is an important part of humility, using every blessing to glorify God as a humble act of gratitude and praise.

-3. Use your gifts to serve others. – God gives time, health, wealth, abilities, and talents so they can be used to glorify Him and benefit others.
+3. Serve others with your gifts. – God gives time, health, wealth, abilities, and talents so they can be used to glorify Him and benefit others.
 Those with genuine humility use their gifts to serve and bless others.

 Let’s look at a few Scripture verses that talk about humility:

-Since God chose you to be the holy people he loves, you must clothe yourselves with tenderhearted mercy, kindness, humility, gentleness, and patience.
-13 Make allowance for each other’s faults, and forgive anyone who offends you.
-Colossians 3:12-13 (NLT)
+Since God chose you to be the holy people He loves, you must clothe yourselves with tenderhearted mercy, kindness, humility, gentleness, and patience.
+Make allowance for each other’s faults, and forgive anyone who offends you.
+Colossians 3:12-13

 When you do things, do not let selfishness or pride be your guide.
 Instead, be humble and give more honor to others than to yourselves.
 Philippians 2:3 (NCV)